View Roy Warden's Obituary on emissourian.com and share memories

 |

+He was preceded in death by his parents; his parents-in-law, August and Edna, nee Fink, Krekemeier; one grandchild in infancy, Molly Warden; one brother, Sonny Warden; one sister, Delores Scofield; and one brother-in-law, Lewis Flick.

+Visitation was scheduled for Friday, March 13, from 4 to 8 p.m. at Oltmann Funeral Home, Union, with a parish rosary at 3:30 p.m.

-A funeral Mass for Roy A. Warden, 75, Union, will be Saturday, March 14, at 10 a.m. at St. John the Baptist-Gildehaus Catholic Church, Villa Ridge.
+A funeral Mass will be celebrated Saturday, March 14, at 10 a.m. at St. John the Baptist-Gildehaus Catholic Church, Villa Ridge, with the Rev. Timothy Foy officiating.

 Burial will follow in Immaculate Conception Catholic Cemetery, Union.